 The Foundation focuses on public education and animal welfare issues to further the health of animals in Missouri.
 Monetary support is given for worthy charitable projects like medical care for search and rescue dogs, spay/neuter programs coupled with the education of veterinary students, as well as education of the public through our renowned veterinary museum.

-No visit to Jefferson City is complete without a visit to the only museum in the United States devoted solely to veterinary medicine.
+No visit to Jefferson City is complete without a visit to one of the few museums in the United States devoted solely to veterinary medicine.
 What strange objects does a veterinarian find in a cow’s stomach?
 What did a veterinarian use in 1929 to give Fido his medicine?
 Discover the answers to these questions at the Veterinary Museum.

 The museum has thousands of artifacts dating from the 16th century to the present, including: